 MORE RECENT HISTORY

 Peeples took a break from the media fray for the next few years, using his computer/Internet and organizational skills as IT Director and Project Coordinator for two general building contractors, the first in West Los Angeles and the second closer to home in Santa Clarita.

 In spring-summer 2004, Peeples returned to radio, this time in front of the microphone, holding forth on Santa Clarita’s hometown radio station KHTS AM-1220 as writer/producer/host of the weekly “Beatles, Etc.” British Invasion program.
-His son Scot served as associate producer and, eventually, engineer.
+His son Scot, then 18, served as associate producer and, eventually, engineer.
 Peeples also wrote “Today in Beatles History” daily short features through the fall.

 After joining The Signal in August 2004 for his first tour, he guested on several “Reporter’s Notebook” segments with KHTS air personality Mike Dowler, through 2005.

 From 2005-2007, Peeples also contributed feature-length CD and music DVD reviews to the AudioVideo Revolution website (Paul McCartney’s “Memory Almost Full,” The Beatles’ “Love,” Jerry Lee Lewis’ “Last Man Standing,” Bob Dylan’s “The Best of Bob Dylan,” Jeff Healey & The Jazz Wizards’ “It’s Tight Like That,” The Beatles’ “Capitol Albums Vol. 2” four-CD set, John Lennon’s “Working Class Hero: The Definitive Lennon” two-CD anthology, Les Paul & Friends: “American Made World Played,” Herbie Hancock’s “Possibilities,” Steel Pulse’s “True Democracy” and “Earth Crisis,” daKAH Hip Hop Orchestra’s “San Francisco Debut,” and Cream’s “Live at Royal Albert Hall”).

 In autumn 2005, Peeples was a founding member of the SCV Disaster Coalition.
 He was also an occasional volunteer with the Santa Clarita Symphony and the Theatre Project/SCV; the latter two nonprofit organizations did not survive the Great Recession.